gfreewind/LinuxDetails/networks/1.tcp_close_with_data/README.md

 To reproduce this issue, you may run this test program some times.
 Because the TCP ack is sent by kernel.
-Server codes just tris to close fd before kernel response ack.
+Server codes just try to close fd before kernel response ack.
 When achieve it, the output is following:

 server: receive 6 bytes: First